-The portal is designed for individuals from Primary 5 through adulthood.
+The portal is designed for individuals from Primary 5 to adulthood.

 If you are a student from Primary 5 to Pre-University, the portal is designed to help you discover your interests and strengths, and guide your education and career development at every stage of your education journey.

-Currently, ecareers.sg is the portal used to support ECG lessons in Primary 5 through Pre-University.
+Prior to the launch of MySkillsFuture, ecareers.sg was the portal used to support ECG lessons in schools.

-MySkillsFuture Student Portal will replace ecareers.sg, and ensure a smooth transition from school life to adulthood.
-It contains new features such as an enhanced occupations database, interactive avatar for primary school students to learn about industries and jobs and reflection questions that will enable students to consolidate their learning while exploring the portal.
+Compared to ecareers.sg, MySkillsFuture allows students to continue to have access to ECG resources and build their education and career eportfolio across different life stages.
+It contains new features such as an enhanced occupations database, interactive avatar for Primary school students to learn about industries and jobs and reflection questions that will enable students to consolidate their learning while exploring the portal.

-MySkillsFuture Student Portal (Primary) is designed to facilitate ECG for Primary 5 and 6 students.
+MySkillsFuture for Students (Primary) is designed to facilitate ECG for Primary 5 and 6 students.

 ECG’s focus at the Primary level is to help you develop your self-awareness and introduce you to a wide range of occupations, including new jobs created in this ever-changing world of work.
 Designed to support ECG lessons, the portal will enable you to:

 The portal is designed to support you in your education and career planning process.
-You are able to learn about different jobs, skills and work values through interactive games and tools.
-You will be able to access a database of occupations and information on secondary schools to facilitate your education and career planning.
+You will be able to learn about different jobs, skills and work values through interactive games and tools.
+You will be able to access a database of occupations and information on Secondary schools to facilitate your education and career planning.

-Used in ECG lessons within Form Teacher Guidance Period (FTGP), MySkillsFuture Student Portal (Primary) is a useful resource that can support you in your journey of self-discovery.
+Used in ECG lessons within Form Teacher Guidance Period (FTGP), MySkillsFuture for Students (Primary) is a useful resource that can support you in your journey of self-discovery.
 It can also help to develop your awareness of the world of work.
 Through games and activities in the portal, you can learn more about your interests and different industries and occupations.
-The portal also provides an engaging platform for you to explore options for secondary school and the various education pathways after primary school.
+The portal also provides an engaging platform for you to explore options for Secondary school and the various education pathways after Primary school.

 The Primary portal has been developed for you based on your developmental readiness and reading level.

-When you are not logged into MySkillsFuture Student Portal account, you can only browse and search for industry, job and school information.
+When you are not logged into your MySkillsFuture for Students account, you can only browse and search for industry, job and school information.